 Call CEF Transport Blending Facility

-Applications may be exclusively submitted by parties who are financially supported by an implementing partner.
-Implementing partners are the EIB or state promotional banks that are still to be designated (corresponding negotiations are ongoing).
-When making an application, it should be possible to select partners from a drop down menu in the application editor.
+During the process of submitting an application, these can be selected from a drop-down menu in the application editor.
 Only projects with a CEF grant of at least 1 million euros and a loan of at least 5 million euros are eligible.

-Applicants must submit the grant application form via the European Commission’s electronic portal, TENtec, until 14 February 2020 at 17:00 hrs Brussels time for the first cut-off date.
+The applicant has to submit the grant application form via the European Commission’s electronic TENtec portal, in each case before the applicable cut-off date.

-In order to complete the application, the implementing partner must submit the application folder with project report, grant application form and project eligibility checklist until 16 March 2020 at 17:00 hrs Brussels time to the European Commission for the first cut-off date.
+For the application to be complete, the implementing partner must submit the application file with the project report, the grant application form and the project eligibility checklist to the European Commission, in each case before the applicable cut-off date (see the “Blending Facility Call” link below).

-Applicants interested in advisory services on funding options in the context of the blending facility can contact the European Investment Advisory HUB (EIAH) by e-mail (firstname.lastname@example.org).
+Applicants interested in receiving advice on funding options in the context of the Blending Facility can contact the European Investment Advisory HUB (EIAH) by email (email@example.com).

 General information regarding grant applications